PraneetKala13/nodejs_tutorial/tutorial/docker/dockerize.md

 <br>

-Build the docker image and then run the image.
+Then you need to build the docker image and then run the image.

 ```plain
 docker build -t test .